udexon/Phoshell/README.md

 4. Simplifying React Redux Augmented Reality Programming (Jitsi Meet)
 7. Why R3ML?

-- TELL / Bllindspots
+- TELK / Bllindspots
 - 3.3 Consequences / 4 Simplifing
+  - 4 Simplifying is short term consequences
+  - 3.3 contains long term consequences
+  - swap 3 and 4
-- 7: 3 problems have been copied to 3.3
+- 7: 3 problems have been copied to 3.3 / can be ignored

 ## 2. Theoretical Foundations of Phoshell